Skip to main content

 • graphics

-• “The graphics are obviously bad, but so is the sound design and sound quality.”
+• “The graphics are obviously bad, and this is compounded by poor sound design and sound quality.”

 • music